Dev Mode. Emulators used.

 I'll remove the BEX IV reference from the title in this when it comes to action.

-But this is to add a 500 student classroom addition at Ingram high school.
+But this is to add a 500-student classroom addition at Ingram High School.

 So they will actually link.

-From a fee standpoint we deem this fair and reasonable and are making a recommendation that you approve this contract so that we can begin design work.
+Their fee represents 12.6% of the construction contract value because this is a modernization and addition it is not unreasonable from a fee standpoint we deem this fair and reasonable and are Making a recommendation that you approve this contract so that we can begin design work.

 We are on a relatively short timeline.